Rhode Island, New England, United States of America

 Rhode Island, New England is a favorite spot for family reunions and beach vacations for New Yorkers and Bostonians seeking low-key outdoorsy vacations with long days spent languishing on the beach - think Cornwall with better weather.
 Following its recent refurbishment the historic 31 room Weekapaug Inn has much to attract travelers from further afield looking for an intimate, laid-back, family-friendly, quintessential New England beach retreat.

 Weekapaug Inn is approached along an ambling coastal road which passes by typical weathered shingle vacation cottages with spectacular ocean views.
-The Inn is perched overlooking the impossible-to-pronounce but peaceful bird and boat filled waters of the Quonochontaug Pond and the white sands of the splendid Weekapaug Community beach is only a couple of minutes walk away.
+The Inn is perched overlooking the impossible-to-pronounce but peaceful bird and boat filled waters of the Quonochontaug Pond and the white sands of the splendid Weekapaug Community beach is only a few minutes walk away.

 Interiors by designer Nancy Taylor are classic New England - beachy and fresh and with a nod to the nautical - plenty of tongue and groove, polished wood, white linen and pretty fabrics mixed in with antique furniture and prints.
 There are roaring fires to cosy up to with a book, pairs of binoculars for bird aficionados or for simply gazing out to sea.